jzvikonyaukwa/1Z0-829-preparation/docs/ch7.md

 _Named Module_: which allow sealed classes and their direct subclasses in different packages, provided they are in the same named module.

+### Unnamed Modules
+_Unnamed Module_: which allow sealed classes and their direct subclasses provided they are in the same package.
 ## Final
 ```java
 final class AFinal {